RohanVittalMV/FlightTrackerBot/README.md

 `DISCORD_TOKEN` - Your Discord bot token
 `AIRLABS_API_KEY` - Your AirLabs API key

+Either run the bot directly with Python or with `docker compose up -d`.

 ## Commands

 - /track - Track a flight by its IATA flight number.